c42f/displaz/README.rst

 Shader editing
 ~~~~~~~~~~~~~~
-* Shader properties may be edited using the controls in the shader parameters
-  box.

-* Additional controls and behaviour may be defined by bringing up the shader
+Additional point display controls may be added and configured at runtime via
-  editor using the view menu.
-While in the shader editor, pressing
+hints in the the shader program.
+While in the shader editor (accessible via
-  Shift+Return will cause a valid shader to be recompiled and applied to the
+the view menu), pressing Shift+Return will cause a valid shader to be
-  point cloud immediately.
+recompiled and applied to the point cloud immediately.

 Supported file formats